PDF Template Editor

 ## Designing the layout

-Once your template is created, you need to set up the visual background and place your dynamic fields.
+Once your Template is created, set up the visual background and place your dynamic fields.

 ### Managing pages and backgrounds

-To use an existing document as a layout, you must first upload the pages as separate PDF files to the [Internal File Server](/app-builder/build-backend/file-explorer.md).
+To use an existing document as a layout, first upload its pages as separate PDF files to the [File Explorer](/app-builder/build-backend/file-explorer.md).

 {% stepper %}